zhouhoujun/tsioc/packages/unit-console/README.md

-# packaged @ts-ioc/unit
+# packaged @ts-ioc/unit-console

 This repo is for distribution on `npm`.
 The source for this module is in the [main repo](https://github.com/zhouhoujun/tsioc).

-`@ts-ioc/unit`： unit testing framework, base on AOP, Ioc container.
+`@ts-ioc/unit-console`： unit testing console reporter, base on AOP, Ioc container.

 version 2+ of [`tsioc`](https://www.npmjs.com/zhouhoujun/package/tsioc)
 # Install